 - X-Ray distributed tracing (tracingConfiguration)

-- State machine versioning (publish property)
+- State machine tags for organization

 - Complex state machine definitions (parallel states, error handling, retries)